• Home

 Is baked spaghetti squash casserole healthy?

 This Pesto spaghetti squash casserole recipe is a lighter, healthier alternative to traditional lasagna!
-It has all the comforting appeal of a lasagna – layers of melty cheese, chunky tomato sauce and dollops of ricotta – but with significantly less calories and carbohydrates per serving!
-This casserole is also naturally gluten-free and vegetarian!
-It is also packed with protein and fiber which will help keep you feeling fuller for longer!
+It has all the comforting appeal of a lasagna – layers of melty cheese, chunky tomato vodka sauce and dollops of ricotta – but with significantly less calories and carbohydrates per serving!

-Healthy benefits of spaghetti squash:
+Healthy benefits of spaghetti squash

 Spaghetti squash has a low calorie and high fiber content.
 Plus, it is rich in minerals, antioxidants, and vitamins, such as C and B6.